gruposantander/digital-trust-docs/docs/assertion_claims.md

 ### Request
 To request data verification without disclosing the claim values, an `assertion_claims` element must be used.

-Here is a sample request for obtaining assertion claims in the `id_token`, together with standard claims:
+Here is a sample request for requesting assertion claims in the `id_token`, together with standard claims:

 ```json
 {